Alessandro-vecchi/WASAPhoto/README.md

 <!-- Demo -->
 ### Demo

-Here you can see a demo of the app:
+Here you can see a demo of the website:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>